soniaganess/Coronalytics/ANALYTICS-GETTING-STARTED.md

 4) Explain things that need to be done to hit current goal.

-# Getting Started on Analytics
+# How Do I Get Setup?
 ## Getting the Repo
 ### Terminology
 ### Forking the Repo